oisintohak/Farm-To-Fork/README.md

 11. Back in the terminal run the server with ```python manage.py runserver```

 #### Heroku
+These are the steps to deploy this project to Heroku
 - Log in to Heroku
 - Click 'New'
 - Click 'Create New App'